docker-library/docs/azul-zulu/content.md

 ### Running a Container

-To run a container of your choice and validite its version, use the commands below as an example.
+To run a container of your choice and validate its version, use the commands below as an example.

 * Azul Zulu based on Debian:
 ```